Jigme505/Data-Incubator-Challenge/project_proposal.md

 ## Graphs and Plots

-Here I used rcharts to make a highplot
+Here I used rcharts to make a highchart

 ```r
 require(devtools)